nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 by Mortimer J. Adler, [Buy it here](https://a.co/d/4GnNNF0)

+## Summary

+Still formulating summary, but holy shit.
+I've been reading books wrong for years.

+## Notes

 As Pascal observed three hundred years ago, “When we read too fast or too slowly, we understand nothing.”

 But the packaging is often done so effectively that the viewer, listener, or reader does not make up his own mind at all.
 Instead, he inserts a packaged opinion into his mind, somewhat like inserting a cassette into a cassette player.
 He then pushes a button and “plays back” the opinion whenever it seems appropriate to do so.
 He has performed acceptably without having had to think.